-Figure 15: The heat map in Panel A is constructed by assigning the CZs to groups depending on the lower and upper endpoints of the simultaneous confidence sets.
-A CZ is assigned to a high mobility group, Unlikely Bottom Half, if the upper endpoint of its simultaneous confidence set is in the top half of the national ranking of CZs, i.e., when the confidence set lies entirely in the top half of the ranking, indicating high mobility.
-A CZ is assigned to a low mobility group, Unlikely Top Half, if the lower endpoint of its simultaneous confidence set is in the bottom half of the national ranking of CZs, i.e., when the confidence set lies entirely in the bottom half of the ranking, indicating low mobility.
-Grey colors represent the CZs with simultaneous confidence sets such that the places cannot be assigned to either the high or the low mobility group, i.e., the Undetermined CZs.
+Figure 7: The heat map in Panel A is constructed by assigning the CZs to groups depending on the lower and upper endpoints of the simultaneous and marginal confidence sets for the ranks of all CZs.
+A CZ is assigned to a high mobility group ("Top Half 95%") if the upper endpoint of its 95% simultaneous confidence set is in the top half of the national ranking of CZs, i.e., when the confidence set for the rank lies entirely in the top half of the ranking, indicating high mobility.
+A CZ is assigned to the group "5% CS \ 95% CS" if the upper endpoint of its 5% simultaneous confidence set is in the top half of the national ranking of CZs but the upper endpoint of its 95% simultaneous confidence set is in the bottom half of the national ranking of CZs.
+A CZ is assigned to a low mobility group ("Bottom Half 95%"), if the lower endpoint of its 95% simultaneous confidence set is in the bottom half of the national ranking of CZs, i.e., when the confidence set lies entirely in the bottom half of the ranking, indicating low mobility.
+A CZ is assigned to the group "5% CS \ 95% CS" if the lower endpoint of its 5% simultaneous confidence set is in the bottom half of the national ranking of CZs but the lower endpoint of its 95% simultaneous confidence set is in the top half of the national ranking of CZs.
+Grey colors represent the CZs that cannot be assigned to any of the four groups.
 The heat map in Panel B is constructed in the same way, except the high and low mobility groups are now defined in terms of top and bottom quartiles in the national ranking of the CZs.
-Thus, we refer to these groups as Unlikely Bottom 3 Quartiles and Unlikely Top 3 Quartiles.

-it possible to say much about which CZs or counties produce more or less upward mobility as measured by the exposure effects μ{c25} .
+firm conclusions about which counties in the United States have relatively high or low values of \bar{y}{c25} .
+Nor is it possible to say much about which CZs or counties produce more or less upward mobility as measured by the exposure effects μ{c25} .